MuratErdem/FacePass/README.md

       username/password = admin
   6) Run config_write to create .json file for configs
   7) run Main.py to start detection
+    To add new camera source add new camera in Manage Masters-> Manage Cameras
   8) To train new person add person from Manage Masters-> Manage Known Person Details and run train_data_maker.py
   9) To View results check Attendance and records section in view